How Much Does It Cost to Stain a Deck?

 Stain vs. Paint

+Homeowners may wonder about the difference between staining and painting a deck.
 Staining a deck protects it from water damage, rot, mold, and mildew.
 Stain also defends against harmful UV rays, which can cause fading, drying, and discoloration.
 Protecting a deck with stain makes it easier to clean, gives it an attractive appearance by enhancing the wood grain, and prolongs the lifespan of the wood.
-Staining a deck is typically more cost-effective at $1.00 to $2.50 per square foot, as compared to the cost to paint a deck, which runs from $2 to $5 per square foot.
-Deck paint costs between $30 and $50 per gallon.
+Staining a deck is typically more cost-effective at $2 to $5 per square foot, as compared to the cost to paint a deck, which runs from $5 to $9 per square foot.
+There are many different colors for deck stain, and the cost can be affected by the color the homeowner chooses.

 Deck repairs can add to the overall cost of the staining project.
 Replacing rotted, damaged, or warped boards, addressing insect or termite issues, and treating mold and mildew growth are all possible repairs that a deck may need.
-The cost of repairs can range from $725 to $2,500, depending on the condition of the deck and the severity of the repairs or if the deck needs to be rebuilt.
+Those with a severely damaged deck may need to consider whether they need to repair or replace the deck.
+The cost of deck repairs can range from $800 to $3,050, depending on the condition of the deck and the severity of the repairs; homeowners will also need to factor in the cost to build a deck if they need to completely replace the old one.

 Some homeowners decide to add customizations at the same time repairs or staining projects are underway.
-Some ways to customize a deck would be to add built-in seating, misting fans, a fireplace, heaters, or even a pizza oven.
-Keep in mind that these customizations would increase the overall project price significantly, and anything involving rewiring or electricity requires a professional electrician.
+Some ways to customize a deck are to add built-in seating, misting fans, a fireplace, heaters, or even a pizza oven.
+Homeowners will want to keep in mind that these customizations would increase the overall project price significantly, and anything involving rewiring or electricity requires a professional electrician.

 Types of Deck Stain

 Oil-based stains deeply penetrate wood surfaces to provide long-lasting protection against the elements.
-It’s recommended to reapply oil-based stains every 3 to 5 years.
+It’s recommended that homeowners reapply oil-based stains every 3 to 5 years.
 Oil-based stain is easy to apply, water-repellent, and mold-resistant, and it provides a natural look to a wooden deck surface.
-This stain takes longer to dry than water-based stains and it doesn’t clean up as easily.
-Expect to pay $35 to $120 per gallon for oil-based stains.
+This stain takes longer to dry than water-based stains, and it doesn’t clean up as easily.
+Homeowners can expect to pay $35 to $120 per gallon for oil-based stains.

 Solid stains cover the wood surface with a look that resembles paint.
 Homeowners with older wooden decks will often choose a solid stain to cover the aging surface.
 Solid stains provide the most UV protection but are vulnerable to noticeable wear.
 Available in both water-based and oil-based versions, solid stains can cost from $25 to $70 per gallon.